dweiller/zubench/README.md

     bench_step.dependOn(&benchmark_exe.run().step);
 }
 ```
-This will make `zig build bench` run the benchmarks in `src/file.zig`, and print the results. `addBench()` returns a `*LibExecObjStep` for an executable that runs the benchmarks; you can integrate it into your `build.zig` however you wish.
+This will make `zig build bench` run the benchmarks in `src/file.zig`, and print the results. `addBench()` returns a `*LibExeObjStep` for an executable that runs the benchmarks; you can integrate it into your `build.zig` however you wish.
 Benchmarks are specified in `src/file.zig` by creating a `pub const benchmarks` declaration:
 ```zig
 // add to src/file.zig